Thinking Can Enhance Self-Control—in Eating and Elsewhere

-Last December, a series of provocative studies appeared in Science.
-The finding: imagine eating a food, over and over and over, and you will eat less of it when you are actually given the opportunity to do so.
+In December 2014, a series of provocative studies appeared in Science.
+The finding is still shocking today: imagine eating a food, over and over and over, and you will eat less of it when you are actually given the opportunity to do so.
 At first glance, it seems completely counterintuitive.
 Don’t we get hungry when we watch The Food Network or read delicious descriptions in cookbooks, magazines, or novels?
 Doesn’t thinking about eating make us hungrier to eat?
 Yes.
 Absolutely.
 But these studies come with a twist, and that twist is repetition.
 Mind-numbing, frequent repetition, plain and simple.

 It’s not enough to visualize.
 You have to do it over and over.

 Here’s the idea.
 If you see a food once, say on a favorite show, and think about its deliciousness, you will in fact consume more of it if someone places it in front of you.
 Ditto reading about it, hearing about it, smelling it, or anything else.
 If it whets your appetite, you’re in trouble—just like the kids in the famous marshmallow study who found it much more difficult to resist a marshmallow that was directly in front of them than one that was further removed.
 Hot, appetitive stimuli are called appetitive for a reason.
 They make us hungry.

 But what if you keep thinking about it, visualizing it, imagining yourself eating it, over and over, and then once more even when you no longer want to?
 What if you repeat it in your head, long after the initial stimulus, whatever it might have been, has long since disappeared?
 That is where the benefit can come in.
 And it comes in the guise of habituation.